-Overview: a discussion of Plains narrative arts (tipis, shields, robes) and the changes brought on with Western contact, along with new media like ledger drawings.
-Examples from the Metropolitan Museum of Art in New York City.
+A discussion of Plains narrative arts (tipis, shields, robes, ledger drawings) from the Metropolitan Museum of Art in New York City.

 In the Plains, images of warriors and their exploits date back as early as 3000 BCE, with prehistoric petroglyphs scattered across an area that stretches from the Mississippi River west to the Rockies and from the Canadian border to the Southwest.
 Figures, mysterious creatures, and animals etched onto stone and canyon walls depict the gatherings, hunts, and battles of countless generations.
 After 1600 CE, sites even record the arrival of Europeans, horses, and new weaponry.